OctopusDeploy/blog/blog/2018-10/selenium/6-finding-elements-by-xpaths-and-css-selectors/finding-elements-by-xpaths-and-css-selectors.md

 ---
-title: Finding elements by XPaths and CSS Selectors
+title: Selenium Series - Finding elements by XPaths and CSS Selectors
 description: In this post we learn how to locate elements in a HTML page via CSS Selectors and XPaths.
 author: matthew.casperson@octopus.com
 visibility: public